daryllxd/lifelong-learning/photography/stunning-digital-photography.md

 - Photographers cherish soft lighting because cameras capture mid-tones the best.
 Better than purely highlights and shadows.
 - Hard lighting accentuates texture because every pore has its own highlight and shadow.
 Unflattering for a person.
 - Low contrast lighting for portraits so that pores and dimples are hidden by the lighting.

+### Chapter 4: Controlling your Camera

+- Single focus (AF-S, S-AF, one-shot, single): for still subjects.
+- Continuous focus (AF-C, C-AF, AI Servo, Monitor, Tracking).
+Best for moving subjects.
+- Focus/recompose: focus on the subject, recompose, so your focus is still on the subject.
+- Fast lens: low minimum f/stop number.
+Moving targets: just assume that you will get a lot of out of focus shots, but hope that you have some in focus.
+- How autofocus works: It looks for a strong contrast.
+If you want to focus on a solid color, the autofocus system won't be able to find any contrast, regardless of the amount of light you have.
+The easiest thing to do is to focus on an area of high contrast and then recompose.
+- Shutter modes:
+  - Single shot.
+  - Continuous: camera takes pictures as fast as it can until you release the shutter.
+  - Delayed/timed.
+When doing self-portraits, or to eliminate camera shake.
+  - Continuous shooting?
+Just to make sure you aren't too shaky.
+- Camera modes:
+  - Program (auto?)
+  - Aperture priority.
+  - Shutter priority.
+- Aperture: lower value, more light it lets in.
+Smaller number = wider aperture.
+- Blurred background: lowest f/stop, zoom in all the way, choose a location with a distant background, move to the subject as close as possible.
+- RAW: Your computer does a better job of converting raw files to JPEG files than your camera.

+### Chapter 5: Problem Solving

+- Ideal aperture: Sharpest at around f/5.6 if max aperture is 2.8.
+- Air quality: causes soft images.
+Air always blends and blocks light.
+- Low light: Tripod, raw, take many pictures, high ISO, noise reduction.
+- Bad color: Manually set the white balance, turn off artificial lights, turn on flash.
+- Flash sync.

+### Chapter 6: Portraits.

+- Traditional portraits: Main light, fill light, hair light, light on the background.
+- Lens: 85-200mm, or 50mm for beginners.
+- Telephoto lens for portraits to make people look flattering.
+- Sun at your back and get below your subject to use the sky as a backdrop.
+- You can also put a fill flash or have someone hold a reflector.
+- Clouds = nature's diffuser.
+- Shade provides nicer light than direct sun.